IBM/aspera-cli/docs/README.erb.md

   Some options have short forms.
   For example, `-Ptoto` is equivalent to `--preset=toto`.
-  Refer to the manual or `-h` for details.
+  See the manual or `-h` for details.
 - **Flags**

   Certain options are flags and do not require a value (e.g., `-N`).